wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 			- Otherwise, we know that there must be some errors in the packet

-# Week 3 Lecture 2 - RDT
+# Week 3 Lecture 2 - Transport Layer - RDT
 - **Over a Perfectly Reliable Channel: rdt 1.0**
 	![rdt1.0 picture1](Image/rdt1.0_pic1.png)
 	![rdt1.0 picture2](Image/rdt1.0_pic2.png)